usabilla/usabilla-u4a-react-native/README.md

 To run campaigns in your app, you should first start by initializing the SDK and define the App ID that is generated in [Usabilla](https://app.usabilla.com/member/live/apps/campaigns/add):

 `usabilla.initialize("YOUR_APP_ID")`

+For Android - wait for UsabillaReadyCallback and once `isUBInitialised` returns true then usabilla methods for forms and campaigns can be called.

 This call loads and updates all your campaigns locally and you can start targeting them by sending events from your app.